Ear, Nose and Throat (ENT)

 - Incision: The surgeon makes an incision behind the ear to access the tympanic membrane (eardrum).

-- Graft placement: If the eardrum is perforated or damaged, the surgeon may repair it using a tissue graft from the patient's own body or a synthetic material.
+- Surgeons repair a perforated or damaged eardrum by placing a tissue graft from the patient’s body or using a synthetic material.

 - Closure: The incision is closed with sutures.